Creative Projects

 Location: The Waterloo Underpass

-Sophie grew up immersed in music, and her path as a percussionist emerged almost by chance.
-Her curiosity has led her through piano, trombone, singing, and a wide variety of instruments, with percussion becoming her home for its versatility and scope.
-She has a particular love for Brazilian music, drawn to its rhythms, history, and improvisational spirit, which reflects her wider approach to exploring and connecting different musical styles.
-As a multi-instrumentalist, she values adaptability and creative freedom, expressing ideas through whichever instrument best suits the moment.
-Unscored resonates as a space of improvisation and discovery, and the urban energy of Waterloo underpass mirrors this: a bold, dynamic stage for presence, experimentation, and self-expression.
+Sophie grew up immersed in music.
+Her path as a percussionist emerged almost by chance.
+Her curiosity has led her through piano, trombone, singing, and a wide variety of instruments.
+As a result, percussion became her home for its versatility and scope.
+She has a particular love for Brazilian music.
+She is drawn to its rhythms, history, and improvisational spirit.
+This reflects her wider approach to exploring and connecting different musical styles.
+As a multi-instrumentalist, she values adaptability and creative freedom.
+She expresses ideas through whichever instrument best suits the moment.
+Unscored resonates as a space of improvisation and discovery.
+Similarly, the urban energy of the Waterloo Underpass mirrors this — a bold, dynamic stage for presence, experimentation, and self-expression.

 Ozgur Kaya, cellist and composer